Roberto Colciago

-Roberto Colciago (born 4 April 1968) is a racing driver from Saronno, Italy.
+Roberto Colciago (born 4 April 1968) is an Italian racing driver.
 He has spent most of his career in touring car racing – first in Super Touring and then in Super 2000 – followed by the World Touring Car Championship and currently races in the TCR International series.
 His major successes include two Swedish Touring Car Championship drivers' titles and the Italian Touring Car Championship title.
 He is married, with one daughter.

 Career history

 After a period in karting, Colciago entered the Italian Formula Three Championship at the age of 19.
 He was classified in 5th position in the 1987 standings, with one race win in his rookie season, and went on to win the title in 1990.
 From there, he progressed to the FIA Formula 3000 International Championship, but returned to Italian F3 in 1992 and then spent two further seasons in the German F3 Championship.

 1995 brought Colciago into touring cars.
 He participated in the Italian and Spanish Super Touring Championships, with 8th and 10th place classifications respectively.
 He continued in the Italian series for the next four years and won the privateer's class title in 1996 and 1999.
 He spent the 2000 and 2001 seasons driving an Audi A4 in the European Super Touring Cup, in which he was a race winner on seven occasions.
 His 2001 programme was dovetailed with a title-winning participation in the Swedish Touring Car Championship and he successfully defended this title in 2002.

 Colciago has spent the last few years switching between Italian and European championships.
 In 2003, he competed in the European Touring Car Championship, but returned to Italy in 2004, this time in the Touring Master Cup, in which he won two races and finished second in the standings.
 In 2005, he was back in the ETCC in its new form as the World Touring Car Championship, driving a Honda Accord for independent entrant JAS Motorsport.
-Then he made another return to Italy for a title-winning season in the Italian Touring Car Championship driving a SEAT.
-He has since reappeared in the World Championship with SEAT Sport Italia.
+In 2006 he made another return to Italy for a title-winning season in the Italian Touring Car Championship driving a SEAT.
+In 2007 He was promoted to compete in the World Championship with SEAT Sport Italia.

+The season was not positive due to many accidents that have compromised his performance during the season.

+In 2008 he decided to move into the new italian Series CITE (Campionato Italiano Turismo Endurance) driving always for the official team Seat Sport Italia the Seat Leon TSI FR where he finished second in the final standing.

+Colciago continued in the CITE 2009 where he finally win the championship and in 2010 where he finished fourth.